AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/average-minute-audience-panel.md

 >[!NOTE]
 >
->The Media average minute audience panel is available only to customers who have purchased the Media Analytics add-on for Adobe Analytics.
+>The Media average minute audience panel is available only to customers who have purchased the Streaming Media Collection Add-on.
 >
->Contact your Adobe Sales Representative or Adobe Account Team to purchase Media Analytics.
+>Contact your Adobe Sales Representative or Adobe Account Team to purchase the Streaming Media Collection Add-on.

 In Analysis Workspace, average minute audience is the time spent viewing your media stream divided by the duration of the content or the total selection of the period and selected granularity.